open-mmlab/mmdetection/docs/zh_cn/user_guides/useful_hooks.md

 ]
 ```

-### Result
+### 结果

-During training, you can see the messages in the log recorded by `MemoryProfilerHook` as below.
+在训练中，你会看到`MemoryProfilerHook`记录的如下信息：
 The system has 250 GB (246360 MB + 9407 MB) of memory and 8 GB (5740 MB + 2452 MB) of swap memory in total.
 Currently 9407 MB (4.4%) of memory and 5740 MB (29.9%) of swap memory were consumed.
 And the current training process consumed 5434 MB of memory.

 ```text
 2022-04-21 08:49:56,881 - mmengine - INFO - Memory information available_memory: 246360 MB, used_memory: 9407 MB, memory_utilization: 4.4 %, available_swap_memory: 5740 MB, used_swap_memory: 2452 MB, swap_memory_utilization: 29.9 %, current_process_memory: 5434 MB